 > Au Bourguignon du Marais (52, rue François Miron) little bistro great wine.

-> Benoît (20 rue Saint-Martin) traditional French bistro.
+> Benoît (20 rue Saint-Martin) traditional Parisian bistro with a star in the Michelin Guide.

-> Chez Julien (1, Rue du Pont Louis-Philippe) really adorable bistro next a beautiful cobble-stoned street.
+> Chez Julien (1, Rue du Pont Louis-Philippe) really adorable bistro next to a beautiful cobble-stoned street.

 > Chilam (12 rue des Ecouffes) tasty tacos!